Aidan: Hey, you know—there's a better way to do this. Josh: Do what, be a better monster? No thank you.

 In addition to werewolves who are created through a bite or scratch, there are pure-bred werewolves that result from a male and female werewolf having a child.
 They seem stronger than regular werewolves — their senses are constantly heightened, not just during the days near the full moon — and many of them view their human forms as the true curse, as they would rather be wolves all the time.
 They also enforce a strong camaraderie among other werewolves.

 Our Witches Are Different: Magic exists, and it is used by witches.
 The most powerful form is blood magic, which as it suggests requires human blood to perform.
-It can be used to bring the dead back to life, and is apparently used to turn ghosts corporeal through the consumption of other spirits, as Donna died during the Salem Witch Trials and Sally returns to the living world through the place she died after Donna tries to keep her away from either the living or spirit worlds.
+It can be used to bring the dead back to life, as Donna died during the Salem Witch Trials and Sally returns to the living world through the place she died after Donna tries to keep her away from either the living or spirit worlds.
+Donna ultimately reveals that she was brought back to life during this time by a group of witches to make her part of their coven, sacrificing another spirit to restore her own spirit to her body.
 Sally also discovers she can access Donna's magic, after defeating her at the end of season 3, and can read the book that she used to keep herself alive, until Donna tries to trap her, again, forcing Sally to destroy the book, only for all the spells to become a part of her.
 Whenever Sally uses magic, she finds herself thrown back in time, sometimes to the pasts of her friends, or to certain parts of the past in their house.
-She cannot interact with anything in the past, but she can possess people.
+She cannot interact with anything in the past, but she can possess people, and she uses this to possess her former self and prevent her own death, rewriting history.

-Our Zombies Are Different: Dead humans can brought back to life with blood magic, but they cannot see anybody that they knew in their previous life, or else those people are doomed to die within a few hours.
-After a period of time, their undead bodies begin to rot, and the process can only be reversed if they eat living things, such as mice and cats.
+Our Zombies Are Different: Dead humans can brought back to life with blood magic, however because witches' spells always have their catches they cannot see anybody that they knew in their previous life, or else those people are doomed to die within a few hours to become nourishment for the witch who cast the initial spell.
+This can be changed should the resurrected request the witch to do so, at the cost of giving up their own soul to the witch once they die.
+The resurrected also display an almost insatiable appetite, only advancing after the soul bargain is made to where raw meat is consumed.
+After this bargain, their undead bodies begin to rot, and the process can only be reversed if they eat living things, such as mice and cats.
 The hunger gets worse and worse as time goes on, until they get the urge to attack and devour living humans.
 As supernatural beings, the undead can see ghosts the same way werewolves and vampires can.
-It should be noted that the undead are not technically 'zombies', as explained by Donna, since zombies are not sentient or aware that they have been raised from the dead.
-The existence of 'true' zombies has thus far only been hinted at.
+It should be noted that the undead are not technically "zombies", as explained by Donna, since zombies are not sentient or aware that they have been raised from the dead.
+The existence of "true" zombies has thus far only been hinted at, but Ray seems to have been brought back from the dead in this way.

 Overtook the Manga: The original Being Human had very short seasons thanks to British Brevity.
 As a cable show, the US Being Human has shorter seasons than a network primetime series, but it's still way more than six episodes.
 As such, what begins as a fairly straight adaptation quickly develops a lot of new material.